Slimewizzard/CombatlogTimestamper/README.md

 ## Flushing to Disk

 WoW writes combat log data in **batches** — it buffers entries in memory and flushes them to `WoWCombatLog.txt` on its own schedule.
 This means your marker might not appear in the file immediately after clicking.

-The addon attempts to force a flush by toggling combat logging off and back on (`LoggingCombat(0)` → `LoggingCombat(1)`) after each stamp.
-This usually works, but WoW ultimately decides when data hits the disk.
+WoW ultimately decides when data hits the disk.
+You can try to force it by doing the following:

 If your marker isn't showing up in the file yet:
 - **Wait a moment** — WoW may flush on its own after a few seconds